BlaqueDevs/se-assignment-day-4-software-project-management-Sharonmbuya/README.md

   potential data breaches, directly affecting business growth and customer trust.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
+  Clearly defining the problem ensures that the software solution directly addresses the core pain points, preventing unnecessary features and wasted resources.
+It helps in setting clear objectives, prioritizing essential functionalities, improving user experience, and aligning development efforts with real user needs.
+A well-defined problem also reduces project risks, enhances efficiency, and increases the likelihood of delivering a successful, scalable, and user-friendly solution.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?